How To Enable Roku’s Parental Controls (2026)

 4. Select Remove Channel and confirm.

-In addition to removing channels, Roku offers the ability to hide items from the home screen.
-Roku’s Movie Store or TV Store is now the Vudu channel and might feature titles that aren’t appropriate for kids.
+In addition to removing channels, Roku lets you hide items from the home screen.
+Roku’s Movie Store or TV Store is now built on the Vudu channel and might feature titles that aren’t appropriate for kids.
 By hiding these sections, you remove the risk of your child accessing that content.

-Additionally, hiding content allows for greater focus on the apps and channels that your family uses the most, making the interface more streamlined and user friendly.
+Additionally, hiding content allows greater focus on the apps and channels your family uses most, making the interface more streamlined and user-friendly.

 Hide items from your home screen: